• Skip to main content

 Key Concept

-• The sciatic nerve (L4–S3) forms the central component of the lumbosacral plexus.
+• The sciatic nerve (L4–S3) is the central axis of the plexus

-• Other nerves branch off in an organized pattern involving three consecutive nerve roots.
+• Other nerves branch in a stepwise descending pattern

 Summary Points

-• The lumbosacral plexus is formed from L4 to S4 nerve roots.
+• The lumbosacral plexus is formed from L4–S4 nerve roots

 • Superior gluteal nerve